 If you think carbon offsetting is expensive, it is not.
 If fact, it costs very little.
 For example, for a round-trip 8-hour each way flight, there is about 1.32 tonnes of carbon dioxide created per person on the airplane.
 It costs less than USD $12 to offset this cost.

 Of course if you are thinking about a gift that gives back, it doesn’t just have to be strictly related to reducing carbon dioxide emissions.
-There are lots of other worthy non-profit organization that help save wildlife and forests, provide disaster relief, and provide medical treatment around the world.
+There are lots of other worthy non-profit organizations that help save wildlife and forests, provide disaster relief, and provide medical treatment around the world.
 Some examples include the World Wildlife Fund, World Land Trust, UNICEF, the American Red Cross, and Doctors without Borders.

 Just be sure to do a quick bit of research on any organization you choose to make sure it seems legitimate and that the donation actually goes towards the cause.